SCIENCE OF THE AIR FORCE

 Thrust is the force that pushes or pulls a plane forward through the air.
 In a jet engine airplane, thrust is a result of exhaust rushing out of the engine’s nozzle.
 The gases move backward so quickly, they propel the plane forward.

 Earth’s gravity pulls the plane downward, giving the plane weight.
 When the force of lift exceeds the plane’s weight, the plane rises.

 From routine repairs to preflight checks, it is the role of the Aerospace Maintenance specialist to ensure that every aircraft is in perfect working order before it leaves the ground.LEARN ABOUT THESE CAREERS08

 THE 21ST CENTURY AIRMAN

 The total weight of the gear a typical Airman carries into the field.

-BATMAN [Battlefield Air Targeting Man-Aided k(N)owledge] is an advanced research program that develops wearable technologies for Special Operations team members to increase their situational awareness.
+BATMAN [Battlefield Air Targeting Man-Aided k(N)owledge] is an advanced research program that develops wearable technologies for Special Warfare team members to increase their situational awareness.
 The project is continually looking at auditory, visual and tactile interfaces to relay information more intuitively and help lighten the load for Airmen, both in the physical and cognitive sense.